jhvanderschee/hugobricks/content/docs/settings/header.md

 ### Mobile view at

 This numeric value determines at which width the class 'mobilemenu' is added to the body.
 This class acts as a adjustable media query.
-In the example the limit is set to 1000 pixels wide.
+In the example it is set to 1000 pixels.